Dakota Johnson's New Look Is 50 Shades Blonder

-Some people might find it difficult to separate Dakota Johnson from her most recognizable role as Anastasia Steele.
-The two women, after all, have similar beauty looks: low-maintenance makeup, signature bangs, and long, brown hair.
-But fans might be surprised to learn that Johnson is not a natural brunette — in fact, her real hair color is a muddy shade of blond.
+Some people might find it difficult to separate Dakota Johnson from her most recognisable role as Anastasia Steele.
+The two women, after all, have similar beauty looks: low-maintenance makeup, signature fringe, and long, brown hair.
+But fans might be surprised to learn that Johnson is not a natural brunette — in fact, her real hair colour is a muddy shade of blond.
 And for the first time in a long time, she's getting closer to her roots.

-With the final installment of the Fifty Shades trilogy hitting theaters in February, Johnson appears willing and ready to drop Steele's look and try something totally different: blond highlights.
+With the final instalment of the Fifty Shades trilogy hitting cinemas in February, Johnson appears willing and ready to drop Steele's look and try something totally different: blond highlights.
 Johnson stepped out yesterday afternoon with fresh set of buttery blond highlights — a sunnier look than we've seen from her in over a year.

 Advertisement

-According to the star's colorist and Redken Creative Consultant Tracey Cunningham, Johnson's hair transformation went down last week.
-"We had been using a gloss to darken her hair color to brunette, but she’s naturally a dark blond, so the highlights were an easy transition," Cunningham tells Refinery29.
+According to the star's colourist and Redken Creative Consultant Tracey Cunningham, Johnson's hair transformation went down last week.
+"We had been using a gloss to darken her hair colour to brunette, but she’s naturally a dark blond, so the highlights were an easy transition," Cunningham tells Refinery29.
 "I used Redken Flash Lift to foil highlight all over, then went in with a ShadesEQ gloss around her root area to lessen the line of demarcation."
-Cunningham adds that this final touch around the hairline will help Johnson's color look more natural during the grow out process.
+Cunningham adds that this final touch around the hairline will help Johnson's colour look more natural during the grow out process.

 Advertisement